Summertime on the estate

 Some of the species found at Brockhampton Estate are the Small Copper butterfly, the Holly Blue butterfly and the Silver-washed Fritillary.
 Dragonflies and damselflies also make a delightful sight as they hover over the moat and pools.

-Don’t forget to pick up a copy of our 50 Things to do before you’re 11 ¾ whilst you're here and see what activities you can tick off the list.
+With all this nature, don’t forget to pick up a copy of our 50 Things to do before you’re 11 ¾ whilst you're here and see what activities you can tick off the list.

 You can also escape the crowds by going on your own adventure on the estate.
 With 1,700 acres of parkland, woods and dingles you can easily spend the day exploring the beautiful Herefordshire countryside.